kmarkus/microblx/API_Changes.md

     `trig_utils`

   - `tstats_enabled` renamed to `tstats_mode`.
 Values are
     - 0: off
     - 1: total tstats only
     - 2: total and per block tstats

+  - `ptrig` and `trig`: new config `tstats_output_rate` and `tstats_log_rate` for configuring how often statistics are logged or written to the tstats port.

   - config `tstats_print_on_stop` dropped.
 New behavior is: if `tstats_mode` is non-zero, then stats will be logged on stop.